 Reread UAG, Chap.
 2 up to the proof of NSS.
-Don't worry too much about the Zariski topology, because it is just the cofinite topology if X irreducible and 1-dimensional.
+I mainly work with varieties X that are 1-dimensional and irreducible.
+For these, the Zariski topology is the cofinite topology if X, which is one less thing to worry about.

-2. Affine coordinate ring
+2. Affine coordinate ring and function field